 The pages on this website are full of material for you to use with your classes.
 Feel free to lift, copy, and share (but please cite where you found it).
 The family pictures help bring the story to a personal level.
 There are many original documents.
-Students can watch Tutti’s Shoah testimony* and hear her tell the events in her own words.
-And I have included links to various archives I consulted while doing my research for Tutti’s Promise.
+Students can watch Tutti’s Shoah testimony and hear her tell the events in her own words.
+Below you also will find a link to discussion questions broken down by section and chapter developed using Understanding by Design.

 - Prejudice interferes with the ability of people to get along with each other and can be used as a means to cause great evil.

 - While it may be risky to help others, the effects of doing so can be life-saving.
 Some people are willing to help no matter what the risk.
 Small acts of kindness can go a long way.